nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_medication.md

 		</tr>
 		<tr>
 			<td>Dose timing description</td>
-			<td>A plain text description of medication dose frequency, as described in the AoMRC medication headings.
+			<td>A plain text description of medication dose frequency, as described in the PRSB medication headings.
 Comment: e.g. "Twice a day", "At 8am 2pm and 10pm".
 UK Secondary care clinicians and systems normally minimally structure their dose directions, separating Dose amount and Dose timing (often referred to as Dose and Frequency).
 This format is not normally used in GP systems, which will always import Dose and Frequency descriptions concatenated into the single Dose directions description</td>
 			<td>0 to 1</td>
 			<td>O</td>
 			<td>Text should be part of Dose directions description PRSB element and will be included as part of the FHIR element <b>MedicationStatement.dosage.text</b></td>